mooleshacat/CSharp-DevOps-Suite/README.md

 - You can then drill down to get more detail and resolve issues found within the reports.
 - Reports can be automated via task I believe
 - Nice menu for easy interaction, audit, and report generation

+WORKING well enough you could use it, needs issues hammered out, no time right now

 ## How does it work?
 Well I don't have the time to explain in detail.
 Simple version is to clone this repository,